SnehaSarkar321/Dine-In-Analytics/README.md

 # Dine In Analytics
-The project "Restaurant Management System" is especially implemented to reduce the  manual work and enhances the accuracy of work in restaurant.This system wakes to provide service facility to restaurants and owners  automate their BILLING OPERATIONS.
+The project "Dine In Analytics" is especially implemented to reduce the  manual work and enhances the accuracy of work in restaurant.This system wakes to provide service facility to restaurants and owners  automate their BILLING OPERATIONS.